mpv-player/mpv/DOCS/man/ao.rst

         Set the index of the mixer channel (default: 0).
 Consider the output of "``amixer scontrols``", then the index is the number that follows the name of the element.
+    ``non-interleaved``
+        Allow output of non-interleaved formats (if the audio decoder uses this format).
+Currently disabled by default, because some popular ALSA plugins are utterly broken with non-interleaved formats.

     .. note::